johncf/learn-log/interview-tips/system-design.md

 Do take a look at [general tips](./general.md) on problem solving first.
 (TLDR; make sure to consider different approaches and discuss its pros and cons, when choosing a design or component.)

-Evaluated primarily on 3 aspects:
+Evaluated primarily on 4 aspects:
 - Problem navigation: understanding and deconstruction of the problem; proper time-management
 - Solution design: how well-rounded the solution is; address functional _and_ non-functional requirements
-- Technical communication: how well the ideas are conveyed; show evidence of deeper-knowledge
+- Technical communication: how well the ideas are conveyed
+- Technical excellence: show evidence of experience, by being able to dive deeper into specific aspects (how many aspects depends on the level)

+There are two slightly different types of system design questions:
+1. Product Design: For designing user-facing services (e.g., Uber, YouTube etc.)
+1. Infrastructure Design: For designing (e.g., ad-click aggregator, rate limiter etc.)

 ## Basic Steps